 - Arjuna bark (Churna) and white sandalwood Kwath (decoction) are beneficial in Spermatorrhoea in men and metrorrhagia and leucorrhoea in women.

 - Consuming arjuna bark with milk helps in reconciling the broken bone.
-Apart from this, applying the paste of Arjuna bark in place of broken bones also promotes healing of the fracture.
+Apart from this, applying the paste of Arjuna bark in place of broken bones also promotes the healing of the fracture.

-- In Pittaja Prameha (diabetes), making a decoction of Arjuna, neem, gooseberry bark, turmeric and Nilkamal and mixing honey in it relives In Pittaja Prameha (diabetes associated with pitta dosha).
+- In Pittaja Prameha (diabetes), making a decoction of Arjuna, neem, gooseberry bark, turmeric, and Nilkamal and mixing honey in it relives In Pittaja Prameha (diabetes associated with pitta dosha).

 - Arjuna bark decoction or tea is beneficial for fever.

-- Applying Arjuna bark powder mixed with honey on the face eliminates skin problems like pimples, and allergies.
+- Applying Arjuna bark powder mixed with honey on the face eliminates skin problems like pimples and allergies.

 Arjuna side effects and precautions

 - So far, no serious side effects have been reported for the medical use of arjuna.
 It is very useful in heart-related diseases such as angina pectoris, high blood pressure, and high cholesterol (dyslipidemia).
 Apart from this, its antibacterial and anti-inflammatory properties are effective in many diseases.